v9rt3x/cs2-rcon-mcp/README.md

 3. In Cursor, open the MCP panel (usually in the sidebar)
 4. The server should automatically connect using the configured URL

-Once connected, you can manage your server in natural language:
+Once connected, you can manage your server in natural language.

 Example prompts: